-After a Winter Deluge, California Rivers Are Too Dangerous to Enjoy
+After a winter deluge, California rivers are too dangerous to enjoy

 The worst dangers may be yet to come.
 Temperatures have been cooler than normal this spring across California, leaving more snow in the mountains than was expected in mid-June.
 Assuming that summer temperatures will tick above their normal 100 degrees even at higher elevations, major snow melts are expected in the coming weeks.

-Campers said they had heard the warnings and were content to bear witness to the river’s revival.
+Not far from where Pett lounged in the shade at Sandy Flat Campground, newer campers said they had heard the warnings and were content to bear witness to the river’s revival.

 “I’m glad to hear the snowpack is back to where it needs to be,” said Hamilton Cerna, 41, who had come from Long Beach with his family.
 “If that means we can’t go into the river, then so be it.”